yousefkotp/Bug-Tracker/README.md

 # Bug-Tracker
-A bug tracking software which organizes the project and track each bug within each project with a professional GUI and database.
+A bug tracking software which organizes the project between project managers and developers by tracking each bug within each project with a professional GUI and database.

 ## Table of Content
 - [Bug-Tracker](#bug-tracker)